HPCBio/variant-analysis-workshop/reference.md

 Annotation
 :   The locations of genes, transcripts, exons, and CDS in the genome, as well as some metadata about genes.

+Candidate gene
+:   A gene hypothesized to impact a trait.

+Causative SNP
+:   A SNP that directly affects a trait.
+(As opposed to simply being linked to the causative mutation.)

 CDS
 :   Coding sequence.
 DNA sequence that can be directly translated to amino acid sequence.